Commercial Property Insurance

 How much does property insurance cost?

-The cost of commercial property insurance is based on a few different factors, including:
+The cost of commercial property insurance is based on several factors, including:

 Who needs commercial property insurance?

 Landlords often require proof of commercial property coverage, liability coverage, or another type of business renter's insurance from their business tenants.
-Though landlords carry property insurance for their buildings, they won’t take responsibility for any expensive business property a tenant keeps in the space.
+Though landlords carry property insurance for their buildings, they won’t take responsibility for any expensive business property a tenant keeps on site.

 Additionally, lenders often mandate business property insurance for the life of the mortgage.

-Even when it’s not required, commercial property insurance is important for any business that owns a building, valuable equipment, or expensive inventory.
-It helps your business recover financially from fires, theft, and other damaging events.
+Even when it’s not required, commercial property insurance is a crucial part of risk management for any business that owns a building, valuable equipment, or expensive inventory.
+It helps your business recover financially from incidents such as:

-Remember, homeowner’s insurance doesn't usually cover lost or damaged business equipment, so you may need to purchase commercial property insurance if your business operates out of your residence.
+Remember, homeowner’s insurance doesn't usually cover lost or damaged business property, so home-based businesses should also consider commercial property insurance.

 This policy is especially important for certain professions, such as: